day8/re-frame/docs/on-dynamics.md

     Instead of providing computation with many degrees of freedom and occasional magic, it will give you simplicity and certainty.

 !!!
 Note "Less Is Scary"
     Offering programmers less computational power makes them uncomfortable.
-We live in a world where requirements change on us all the time and often is very unexpected ways.
-For our protection, so we can handle these unexpected requirements, we are attracted to more power, not less.
+    We live in a world where requirements change on us all the time and often in unexpected and unwelcome ways.
+For our own protection, so we can handle these unexpected requirements, we are attracted to more power, not less.

 But let's now zoom in further.
 But what about the dynamics one level down again, within each step?

 ## Pure Functions

-One step down, at the Domino level, you are back to programming with the Turing complete power of ClojureScript.
+One step down, at the Domino level, we are back to programming with the Turing complete power of ClojureScript.
-Thankfully, to control that power, you are writing using pure functions.
+Thankfully, to harness and control that frightening power, you write pure functions, and you use immutable data.

-The beautiful thing about pure functions is how much you can ignore in the way of surrounding dynamics.
-They stand outside of time.
+These two are a potent duo.
+I asked earlier what simplifying "abstractions" might exist to help us tame the complexity of runtime dynamics and these two are very powerful dampeners.

+Pure functions stand outside of "time".
+To understand them, you don't need to know "when" they are run and what the state of the system might be at that point.
+Instead, you need only know what actual argument values they are provided.
 The tyranny of time is still there on the inside of the pure function, because there is a flow of execution within the function itself.
 You might still need to simulate that in your head.
 But a pure function delivers a smaller dynamic process to understand - one that is more cognitively tractable.

-Pure functions allow you to narrow your focus.
+What is provided to a function is data, and what they return is data (generally).
+And immutable data acts as a further, time-insulating layer between pure functions, allowing them to be composed in a maximally planar and mathematical way.

 !!!
 Note "Banana Issues"
-    Non-pure functions reach out and grab a banana (a value) from the global space beyond their arguments.
+    Non-pure functions "reach out" and grab a banana (a value) from the global space beyond their arguments.

-    Looks inocent enough.
-But now, to understand the function you also need to understand the dynamics for everything that might change the banana over time.
-But as you pull the banana back towards you, you discover there's a Gorilla holding that banana.
+    Initially, it can seems inocent enough.
+But now, to understand the function's internal dynamics, you also need to understand the dynamics for everything that might change that banana over time.
+Unfortunately, as you pull the banana back towards you, you might discover there's a Gorilla holding it.
     And that Gorilla is sitting in a jungle, so you get that too.
-Plus some monsoonal weather.
+Plus some Monsoonal weather.
-    There's often a lot of new dynamics coming your way.
+    There's often a lot of new runtime dynamics coming your way, attached to that banana.

 ## Declarative

 Declarative programming means saying "make _X_ happen", but not needing to specify how.

-So, it abstracts away the process, and it collapses the dynamics.
+So, it abstracts away the process, and it collapses the associated dynamics.

 re-frame has a lot of "declarative" happening.
 Reagent is a powerful declarative DOM capability.
 Events are declarative.
 Effects are declarative.
 The Signal Graph is declarative.

-And all this "declarative" is done with data-based DSLs.
+And all this "declarative" is done with data-based DSLs, as is the Lisp way.

 !!!
 Note "Data DSLs"
-    Have you ever noticed that "declarative" is better when the DSL is defined in data?
+    Have you noticed that "declarative" is better when the DSL is defined in data?

     For example, Hiccup is an excellent DSL, and it is data.
 In the simple case, just data literals, but computation can be added to generate the data.
     SQL is string-based.
 As literals that's okay, but it completely sucks if we have to start computing the string.
     And regexs?
 Oof.
 A string-based DSL for a powerful, occasionally surprising computational paradigm.
 Forget "now you have two problems".
 Now you have an N x N matrix of interacting problems.